• Skip to primary navigation

 4. For nut allergies, omit nuts from recipe

-5. Omit nuts from muffin recipe when making for toddlers.
+5. Because nuts can be a chocking hazard for toddlers, omit nuts from recipe when making these muffins for toddlers.

 Nutrition